WilliamLocatelli/mcu-expert/README.md

 Thus, all ancestors in the 1st "most recent" tier of a movie will also be in that movie's 1st "most relevant" tier.
 However, some movies in the "most relevant" tier might not be in the "most recent" tier.
- * Example: Age of Ultron's "most relevant" tier would include both _The Winter Soldier_ and _The Avengers_.
-However, since _Winter Soldier_ takes place between _The Avengers_ and _Age of Ultron_, _The Avengers_ would be excluded from
+ * Example: _Age of Ultron_'s "most relevant" tier would include both _The Winter Soldier_ and _The Avengers_.
+However,
+ since _Winter Soldier_ takes place between _The Avengers_ and _Age of Ultron_, _The Avengers_ would be excluded from
  _Age of Ultron_'s "most recent" tier.